RAdityaBaradwaj/CSC510_G20/proj2/routedash/README.md

 - Android: the same key is mapped via `app.config.ts` for the Google Maps SDK (enable **Maps SDK for Android**).
 - Web: when running `npm run web`, the key is used for the Routes REST call.

+**Required APIs in Google Cloud Console:**
+- **Routes API** – for directions and route calculation
+- **Places API (Legacy)** – for autocomplete and nearby search (gas/EV stations)
+- **Places API (New)** – optional, for fuel pricing information at gas stations

 ### API connection
 - `API_URL` should point to the Express server (defaults to `http://localhost:4000`).
 For iOS Simulator, `http://127.0.0.1:4000` also works.
 For Android Emulator, set `API_URL=http://10.0.2.2:4000`.
 - Ensure the server is running before launching the app so auth/menu/order calls succeed.

+## Gas/EV Station Features

+### Vehicle Type Selection
+- Users can set their vehicle type (Gas or EV) in their profile
+- Vehicle type is saved and persists across sessions
+- If not set, users are prompted to select when planning a route

+### Finding Stations
+- Gas stations and EV charging stations are found along your route based on a configurable refueling time
+- Separate slider controls refueling time independently from mealtime
+- Filter to show restaurants only, stations only, or both

+### Adding Stops to Route
+- Tap any gas station or restaurant to add it as a waypoint
+- Route automatically recalculates with the new stop
+- All stops appear in the "Route stops" section with type indicators
+- Remove stops individually or clear the entire route

+### Route Overview
+- Visual route sequence showing: Start → Stops → Destination
+- Color-coded icons for each stop type
+- Route summary with total duration and distance

+### Google Maps Export
+- "Open in Maps" button exports the complete route to Google Maps
+- Includes origin, all waypoints in order, and destination
+- Opens directly in the Google Maps app with turn-by-turn directions

 ## Next steps
 - Plug in live user location via `expo-location` to anchor simulation to GPS.